zombaio/xiaozhi-esp32-server/docs/paddlespeech-deploy.md

 [2025-08-07 11:16:33,356] [    INFO] - Other info: front time: 0.06514096260070801 s, first am infer time: 0.008037090301513672 s, first voc infer time: 0.04112648963928223 s,
 [2025-08-07 11:16:33,356] [    INFO] - Complete the synthesis of the audio streams
 INFO:     connection closed
 ```

+---

+If you want, I can:
+- Add this English file as `docs/paddlespeech-deploy.en.md` (done),
+- Add a short link at the top of the original `docs/paddlespeech-deploy.md` pointing to the English version, or
+- Replace the original with the English content.

+Which option would you prefer?